os-climate/OS-Climate-Community-Hub/README.md

 ## Organizations as Members
  - Current members: https://os-climate.org/current-members/
  - Organizations interested in membership?
 Join Us: https://enrollment.lfx.linuxfoundation.org/?project=LFCF
+ - Note: your organization does not need to be a member to contribute your skills, time, code, and/or data.

 ## Community Resources & Information
  - *OS-Climate website:* https://os-climate.org/